nano3labs/arkit-workshop-prep/README.md

 Hi Everyone,

 Thank you for signing up to the workshop!
-I can’t wait to see you all in just 2 weeks time.
+I can’t wait to see you all!

 A few of you asked me what you should bring to the workshop and what to prepare.
 So here it goes.

 ## Things to Bring

 1) Mac laptop
-2) iPhone 6S or above or iPad with A9 chip or above
+2) iPhone 6S or above or iPad with A9 chip or above (you need a real device, you can't use the simulator)
 3) USB-to-Lightining cable (apple phone cable)
 4) Snacks to share with others 😉